ansible-tmm/aiops-hub/README-AIOps.md

 In an AIOps context, **inference** refers to the process where an AI model receives a question or input—such as a system error, log snippet, or performance metric—via an API, and returns a prediction or insight.
 This could include identifying root causes, classifying incidents, or suggesting remediation steps.
 The model has already been trained, so inference is the **real-time application** of that knowledge to live operational data.
 It's a key part of integrating AI into IT workflows, enabling automated, intelligent responses without human intervention.

-Here is an ansible Ansible task for inference to Red Hat AI:
+Here is an Ansible task for inference to Red Hat AI:

 ```yaml